Board of Governors

 • Nomination Process

-The Board has a comprehensive committee structure that includes Audit and Finance, Nomination, Facilities and Advancement.
+The Board has a comprehensive committee structure that includes Audit and Finance, Governance, Facilities and Strategic Planning.
 Committee members include Board members and other members of the RSGC community who possess special skills/expertise.